refik-karic/ZSharp-Renderer/README.md

 - Visual Studio 2019
 - x86_64 processor

-## Known bugs
-- Flat shaded scan lines will bleed into each other when two primitives are on the same scan line

 ## Features left to be desired
 - Asset Loader overhaul
   - JSON is parsed everytime as it's loaded, would be more efficient to strip unncessary data